 Finding a three-bedroom house in downtown New York City is nearly impossible since apartments and condos rule the real estate market.
-So the next best choice is a three-bedroom apartment smack dab in the heart of the city.
-One such option that is pretty popular is the pre-war style classic six apartment.
+So the next best choice is a three-bedroom apartment smack dab in the city’s heart.
+One such option that is pretty popular is the prewar-style classic six apartments.
 If you’re interested in learning more about buying a classic six apartment in NYC, this is the perfect place to start.
-In this guide, you’ll learn everything you need to know about classic six apartments in NYC.
+This guide teaches you everything you need about the classic six flats in NYC.
 We will include what they are, why people want them, the pros and cons, and if you should consider buying one.
 We will go over where to find classic six for sale in NYC.

 With three bedrooms (albeit the maid’s room is a bit small), a classic six apartment is plenty big enough to raise a family.
-They’re just as spacious as many two- or three-bedroom houses, but you can find these in the heart of NYC, unlike big homes!
+They are as spacious as many two- or three-bedroom houses, but you can find these in the heart of NYC, unlike big homes!

 The maid’s room is the perfect space for a home office.
-It’s the ideal size for an office and usually includes its bathroom.
-This is the ideal space for anyone working from home.
+It’s the ideal size for an office and usually includes a bathroom.
+This is the perfect space for anyone working from home.

 Although some advantages to buying a classic six make them a desirable property choice in NYC, they have a few disadvantages.
 Here are a few of the downsides to purchasing a classic six apartment: